![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 QT_XCB_GL_INTEGRATION=none mathematica &

-You will need an activation key if want to use Mathematica on Hermes.
+You might need an activation key if want to use Mathematica on Hermes.
 To get one, send an email to the author of this page.

 The above command modifies your .bashrc so Anaconda Python and its tools will be found ahead of others.
 This in turn enables you to use conda environments to install one or more collections of Python libraries to suit your own needs:

-You may want to edit your .bashrc to add the above "conda activate" command, following the lines with conda's other modifications.
-That way, your custom environment will be automatically activated every time you start a new shell.
-Conversely, you may want to deactivate all conda environments, including the base environment, by default when you log in.
+You may want to edit your .bashrc to add the above "conda activate" command.
+Insert it after the lines with conda's other modifications.
+That way, your custom environment, including your preferred version of python, will be automatically activated every time you start a new shell.
+Conversely, you may want to deactivate all conda environments (including conda's base environment) by default when you log in.
 To do that, run the following command:

 conda config --set auto_activate_base false